 Problem

-Writing Markdown without a live preview often leads to formatting errors, broken containers, and incorrect image paths that only become visible once the content is in production.
-This results in a frustrating experience for users and extra work for maintainers who must constantly push hotfixes for simple rendering issues.
+Writing Markdown without a live preview leads to formatting errors, broken containers, and incorrect image paths.
+These only become visible once the content is in production.
+This results in a frustrating user experience and forces maintainers to push hotfixes for rendering issues.

 Why it matters

 High-quality documentation is essential for developer trust.
-A broken warning box or unrendered syntax looks unprofessional and can even mislead users about how your software works.
-Seeing the “real” documentation before it goes live is the most effective way to catch errors, improve readability, and ensure a seamless user experience.
+A broken warning box or unrendered syntax looks unprofessional and misleads users.
+Seeing the “real” documentation before it goes live is the best way to catch errors, improve readability, and ensure a seamless user experience.

 Approach

-Implement a multi-stage preview strategy: use docmd’s Local Development server for immediate feedback while writing, and leverage ephemeral cloud environments (like Vercel or Cloudflare Pages) for final reviews within your Pull Requests.
+Implement a multi-stage preview strategy: use docmd’s Local Development server for immediate feedback while writing, and use ephemeral cloud environments (like Vercel or Cloudflare Pages) for final reviews within your Pull Requests.

 Implementation